Loving Yourself So Hard, You Never Enter Another Toxic Relationship

 And it gave me the opportunity to rebuild my life — this time on strong foundations.

-And the beautiful thing about leaving space between relationships?
-I will not be taking any of the ‘stuff’ from my previous relationships into my next one.
+I am no longer carrying unresolved resentment or fear, I will not be taking any of the ‘stuff’ from my previous relationships into my next one.
 I have dealt with all of it.
 The slate is clean.

 What I am sure of, is that my next relationship will be pure, it will be sacred and it will be so entirely full of love.